eclipse-basyx/basyx-python-sdk/CONTRIBUTING.md

 ## Codestyle and Testing

-Our code follows the [PEP 8 -- Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/).
+Our code follows the [PEP 8 -- Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/) with the following exceptions:
+- Line length is allowed to be up to 120 characters, though lines up to 100 characters are preferred.

 Additionally, we use [PEP 484 -- Type Hints](https://www.python.org/dev/peps/pep-0484/) throughout the code to enable type checking the code.

 Before submitting any changes, make sure to let `mypy` and `pycodestyle` check your code and run the unit tests with